Self-supervised component separation for the extragalactic submillimeter sky: Data

 \subsection{WebSky extragalactic component maps}

-The WebSky extragalactic simulation full-sky maps are a modelisation of the extragalactic components of the submillimeter sky in HEALPIX format, with $n_\mathrm{side}=4096$.
-They include maps of the infrared emission (CIB) from dusty star-forming galaxies from $z=0$ to $z=4.6$, a map of the thermal SZ emission from groups and clusters of galaxies, a map of the kinetic SZ effect (kSZ) produced by the Doppler boosting by Thomson scattering of the CMB by bulk flows, and a map of weak gravitational lensing of primary CMB anisotropies by the large-scale distribution of matter in the universe.
-The maps are constructed based on a light cone projection on the full sky of a simulation of halos computed with ellipsoidal collapse dynamics and Lagrangian perturbation theory in the redshift range $0 < z < 4.6$ (with a volume of $\sim600$ ${\left(\mathrm{Gpc}/h\right)}^3$ resolved with $\sim1012$ resolution elements).
-The distribution of halos are then converted into intensity maps of the different components using models based on existing observations and on hydrodynamical simulations (see \cite{stein2020} for details).
-The WebSky maps and halo catalogs are publicly available\footnote{\url{https://mocks.cita.utoronto.ca/index.php/WebSky_Extragalactic_CMB_Mocks}}.
-The WebSky collaboration also provides the conversion factors to apply to the CIB maps and to the SZ map in order to reconstruct the full modelisation of the three components (SZ, CIB, CMB) on the sky per frequency in $\mu K_\mathrm{CMB}$ unit.
-They modeled in total the components in 12 frequencies from SO and \textit{Planck} High Frequency Instrument (HFI), i.e. at 27, 39, 93, 100, 143, 145, 217, 225, 280, 353, 545, and 857 GHz.
-In our study, we let aside the frequencies where the radio emission or the dust emission from extragalactic objects are dominant, so we focused on nine frequencies between 93 GHz and 545 GHz \citep[see, e.g., Fig.~4 in][]{planck2018i}.
-We use the maps of the different components (here SZ, CMB, and CIB) to model the extragalactic submillimeter sky at each frequency in Sect.~\ref{sect:model_maps}, and we use the catalog of halos to construct a pixel weight map $w$ in Sect.~\ref{sect:halo_map}.
+The WebSky extragalactic simulation full-sky maps are a modelisation of the extragalactic components of the submillimetre sky in HEALPIX format, with $n_\mathrm{side}=4096$.
+They include maps of the infrared emission (CIB) from dusty star-forming galaxies from $z=0$ to $z=4.6$, a map of the thermal SZ emission from groups and clusters of galaxies, a map of the kinetic SZ effect (kSZ) produced by the Doppler boosting by Thomson scattering of the CMB by bulk flows, and a map of weak gravitational lensing of primary CMB anisotropies by the large-scale distribution of matter in the Universe.
+The maps are constructed based on a light-cone projection on the full sky of a simulation of halos computed with ellipsoidal collapse dynamics and Lagrangian perturbation theory in the redshift range $0 < z < 4.6$ (with a volume of $\sim600$ ${\left(\mathrm{Gpc}/h\right)}^3$ resolved with $\sim1012$ resolution elements).
+The distribution of halos is then converted into intensity maps of the different components using models based on existing observations and on hydrodynamical simulations (see \cite{stein2020} for details).
+The WebSky maps and halo catalogues are publicly available\footnote{\url{https://mocks.cita.utoronto.ca/index.php/WebSky_Extragalactic_CMB_Mocks}}.
+The WebSky collaboration also provides the conversion factors to apply to the CIB maps and to the SZ map in order to reconstruct the full modelisation of the three components (SZ, CIB, and CMB) on the sky per frequency in units of $\mu K_\mathrm{CMB}$.
+These latter authors modelled the components in 12 frequencies in total from SO and \textit{Planck} High Frequency Instrument (HFI), that is, at 27, 39, 93, 100, 143, 145, 217, 225, 280, 353, 545, and 857 GHz.
+In our study, we discard the frequencies where the radio emission or the dust emission from extragalactic objects are dominant, and so we focus on nine frequencies between 93 GHz and 545 GHz \citep[see e.g. Fig.~4 in][]{planck2018i}.
+We use the maps of the different components (here SZ, CMB, and CIB) to model the extragalactic submillimetre sky at each frequency in Sect.~\ref{sect:model_maps}, and we use the catalogue of halos to construct a pixel weight map $w$ in Sect.~\ref{sect:halo_map}.